willi301/mathskillz/README.md

 # mathskillz

-Using java to make a random math quiz generator
+Using Python to create a simple math quiz gui